 II.
 Application and Scope

-This policy applies to all students and employees (including applicants for admission and employment) when there is an allegation of sexual harassment occurring within the School’s education program or activities, and it applies regardless of the parties’ sex, gender, sexual orientation, gender identity, or citizenship status.
+This policy applies to all students (including applicants for admission) when there is an allegation of sexual harassment occurring within the School’s education program or activities, and it applies regardless of the parties’ sex, gender, sexual orientation, gender identity, or citizenship status.
 For purposes of this policy, “sexual harassment” is conduct on the basis of sex that satisfies one or more of the following: